patrick-kalu/web-development/README.md

-# this is a repository for learning web development
+# this is a repository for learning web creation